Wildlife Program report: Aug. 16-31, 2024

 L.T.
 Murray Wildlife Area Cole Creek Bridge: L.T.
 Murray Wildlife Area Assistant Manager Winegeart and Natural Resource Technician Blore hauled the wildlife area track loader to the Yakima River unit to block a new user-built road that took vehicles through Cole Creek.
 It was intended to block the bridge that’s unsafe to cross.
 They blocked the road but left the Forest Service bridge open because vehicles crossed the bridge while they were there and closing would risk trapping individuals, forcing them to take a greater risk by driving through the creek and around the new barrier.

-Picture of Cole Creek bridge with holes partially repaired
+Cole Creek bridge with holes partially repaired

 Photo by WDFW